Strong Feet Make Healthy People

 Humans originally walked on soft or uneven ground, which strengthens the feet, resulting in a resilient physiology and strong spine.
 While flat surfaces are wonderful for driving a car, they contribute to a range of problems when walking or running.
 After years of research and development, Müller and his team succeed in imitating the feeling of walking barefoot in a rice paddy, but on hard, flat surfaces.
 The elastic springy kybun sole activates the foot muscles like no other shoe, strengthening the foot dynamically, absorbing shocks, and guiding the body into an upright posture.

 Around two years ago I sustained a serious injury at the gym, tearing the meniscus in both knees doing leg extensions, leaving me unable to walk.
-An MRI confirmed the damage, and the doctor indicated that my only solution was full knee replacement surgery.
+An MRI confirmed the damage, and the doctor indicated that my only solution was full knee replacement surgery for both knees.
 I was already familiar with MBT footwear and had been reading about Müller’s kybun shoes, including many testimonials from people with similar (and in some cases much worse) problems, so I decided to try a pair.
 After less than two weeks of wearing them, I was able to get around without pain.
 After another month, I was able to walk up stairs.
 Within about six months, my knees felt even better than before the injury.
 I felt this was a great miracle for me, and it led me to learn a great deal more about the benefits of footwear featuring Müller's mechano-therapy design.
 The technology in the kybun sole is not only effective for treating meniscus damage, it can also help ease acute or chronic knee pain caused by ligament damage by gradually building up the joint and stabilizing muscles.
+Kybun footwear is legendary for treating plantar fasciitis.

 The range of health problems that can be improved with kybun shoes reaches far beyond relieving back, knee, foot, hip, and neck pain.
 Gait and balance problems can be improved for those with multiple sclerosis and Parkinson’s disease.
 Users have reported kybun to be effective at reducing pain from herniated and slipped disks, spinal stenosis, and scoliosis.
 Other conditions that may be helped include vertigo, dizziness, numbness of the feet, and calf pain.
 Improvements in balance and strength can also be important for pregnant women.